docs-mj/docs-mj.github.io/content/docs/_index.md

 {{< cards >}}
   {{< card link="/docs/websites_for_beginners" title="Creating a Website" image="/creating_a_website/create_a_website_card.webp" >}}
-Creating a website was never easier, but it has nothing to do with bloated rubbish like WordPress.
-Using simple tools, your favourite text editor, and an afternoon, you can make a website – super easily.
+Creating a website has never been easier, but it has nothing to do with bloated rubbish like WordPress.
+Using a simple tool, your favourite text editor, and an afternoon, you can make a website – super easily.
 {{< /cards >}}